White Earth Nation

 Individuals and families of Native American descent who have needs and interests in common based on living in areas recognized by the federal or a state government as being set aside for the use of Native Americans and governed by Native Americans.

-Programs that provide information and/or services that deal with the topics of environmental health, communicable disease control, immunizations and other public health issues.
+Programs that provide information and/or services that deal with the topic of parenting.